OnlyHereToCode/KAMI/README.md

 Please reference the main [troubleshooting page](docs/TROUBLESHOOTING.md)

-If you experience an issue and it's not listed there, please [open a new issue](../../issues/new/choose) and a contributor will help you further.
+If you have an issue or problem and it's not listed there, please [open a new issue](../../issues/new/choose) and a contributor will help you further.

 ## Installing